 Assume your monthly debt payments, excluding your housing costs, are $500.
 Assume the same gross monthly income and housing costs from the previous example.
 Your back-end ratio would be $1,200 plus $500, divided by $5,000, which equals 0.34, or 34 percent.
 This is less than the maximum 36 percent allowed by the 28/36 rule.
 Since you meet both debt-to-income ratios under the 28/36 rule, you would qualify for the loan provided you meet the lender’s other requirements.

 If one or both ratios exceed the percentages allowed under the 28/36 rule, you would need to take action to bring the ratios within the limits.
 You might reduce the mortgage loan amount with a larger down payment or consider another type of loan with a smaller payment.
-If you fail to meet only the back-end ratio, you might pay down some of your debts to reduce your monthly non-housing debt payments.
+If you fail to meet only the back-end ratio, you might pay down some of your debts to reduce your other monthly debt payments.